tewendel/interkit-masterarbeit/sites/docs/src/routes/guides/server_setup.svelte.md

 ## create server (if you don't have one)

 - book a server instance, e.g. Hetzner CPX11
+- connect a domain, for example `my-interkit-server.de`
+  - using an A record pointing to your server instance ip address
+  - also set up a wildcard A record from `*.my-interkit-server.de` pointing to your server instance ip address

+## update and install prerequisites

+- ssh into the server `ssh root@my-interkit-server.de`
 - update `apt-get update && apt-get upgrade`
 - set timezone `timedatectl set-timezone Europe/Berlin`
 - install docker, see https://docs.docker.com/get-docker/